clitic/cpb/README.md

   <img src="https://img.shields.io/tokei/lines/github/clitic/cpb?style=flat-square">
 </p>

-`cpb` stands for `copy + progress bar`, it copies files like `cp` command but with a progress bar (alternatively gui). `cpb` cli version is supported by almost any platform and gui version is also supported by many platforms.
-Curently `cpb` cannot be an complete alternative to `cp` but in few cases `cpb` can be helpful.
+cpb stands for copy + progress bar, it copies files like cp command but with a progress bar (alternatively gui). cpb cli version is supported by almost any platform and gui version is also supported by many platforms.
+Currently cpb cannot be an complete alternative to cp but in few cases cpb can be helpful.

 ![showcase_cli](https://raw.githubusercontent.com/clitic/cpb/main/images/showcase_cli.gif)
 ![showcase_feature_gui](https://raw.githubusercontent.com/clitic/cpb/main/images/showcase_feature_gui.gif)